Support and advice for carers in Westminster

 Our section on Looking After Someone is full of information and advice to help you in your caring role, but on this page we have summarised the main things you need to know if you are a carer in Westminster, including details of the organisations who can offer you help and advice.

-Carers Network are the first point of contact for information,advice and support to help you in your caring role.
+Carers Network are the first point of contact for information, advice and support to help you in your caring role.
 They provide telephone, one to one and group support, grants and breaks.
 They also offer home visits.
-They also have a new End of Life project project which supports carers who are over 65 and caring for someone at the end of their life.

 If you are providing support to an adult with a disability or health problem you may well be entitled to complete a carer's assessment with your local council.
 This could pave the way for you to receive a wide range of support which will help you in your caring role.